Skip to main content

 Temporary AWS credentials (STS)Request memory only~1 hour, minted per call

-The RDS master credentials never touch the server’s persistent store.
-Each SQL endpoint (/instances/{id}/databases, /tables, /preview) takes the credentials in its request body, opens a short-lived SQLAlchemy engine, runs one query, and disposes of the engine before returning.
+No database passwords are stored or transmitted.
+Each SQL endpoint (/instances/{id}/databases, /tables, /preview) generates a short-lived IAM authentication token from the existing AWS credentials, opens a short-lived SQLAlchemy engine over SSL, runs one query, and disposes of the engine before returning.

 Testing Your Connection